School of Teaching, Learning and Curriculum Studies

 |Minimum Total Credit Hours:||15|

-- Minimum grade of C or better is required in each course for licensure.
+- Minimum C grade is required in each course for endorsement.

 - The preschool internship may be completed during the summer I session.

 Prior to program completion, the candidate must demonstrate proficiencies in the following areas (including but not limited to): Data literacy and analysis, use of research and assessment data, leadership and collaboration, utilizing and supporting appropriate technology for the discipline, and application of professional dispositions, laws and policies, codes of ethics and professional standards appropriate to their field of specialization.